Today's Articles

 Edwards was born in east St. Louis, Illinois.
 He is the son of Harold Thomas Barksdale Edwards of Pine Bluff, Arkansas, and Adelaide (Cruise) Edwards in Hattiesburg, MS. Edwards graduated from East St. Louis Senior High School.
 An exceptional athlete, he was awarded an athletic scholarship to San Jose State University in 1960.
 He had been a discus thrower on the school’s track team and witnessed firsthand the racial inequities on campus and how they extended into the classroom.

-He began graduate work in sociology at Cornell University, one of the first students to study Black sociology.
-After receiving his M.A. in 1966, Edwards took a temporary leave from Cornell to teach as a visiting professor at San Jose State University.
+He began graduate work in sociology at Cornell University and was among the first students to study Black sociology.
+After receiving his M.A. in 1966, Edwards took a temporary leave from Cornell to teach as a San Jose State University visiting professor.
 This period also spawned the “Revolt of the Black Athlete,” following Edwards and Kenneth Noel’s formation of the United Black Students for Action (UBSA).
 This organization's presence led to the cancellation of San Jose State University’s opening football game with the University of Texas at El Paso in 1967, the first major college in the U.S. to cancel an athletic event under racial protest.

 The cancellation led the university to reform its athletic program, addressing many of the UBSA's concerns.
 The UBSA transformed itself into the Olympic Project for Human Rights (OPHR), an organization designed to boycott the 1968 Summer Olympics.
 Edwards was the lead organizer and public face of the OPHR.
 Despite much public criticism, personal threats, and constant FBI surveillance, Edwards and the OPHR led a successful boycott of the New York Athletic Club Indoor Track Classic.
 OPHR also led anti-apartheid protests that prevented South Africa from reinstating into the Olympic Games.
 The most eminent point of the OPHR protest came in October 1968, at the Mexico City Summer Olympics, when Tommie Smith and John Carlos shocked the world by protesting against racism and human oppression with a Black-gloved fist salute while standing on the winners’ podium.